JavierReyesDev/SnakeGame/README.md

 - `Snake`: Manages the snake's position, movement, and growth.
 - `Food`: Handles the spawning and positioning of food items.
-- `Game`: Manages the game loop, collision detection, and overall game state.
-- `Score`: Tracks and displays the player's score.
+- `Scoreboard`: Tracks and displays the player's score.

-Additionally, the `data.txt` file is used to store high scores and other persistent game data.
+The `data.txt` file is used to store high scores and other persistent game data.
+It keeps track of the highest score achieved by the player, allowing the game to display the best score even after restarting.
+The file is read at the start of the game to load the previous high score and updated whenever the player achieves a new high score.

 ## Contributing